ewertoncarreira/GAMESAPI/README.md

 **Example:**
 ```
 {
-    err: "Description from a server side error"
+    "err": "Description from a server side error"
 }
 ```
 ## *Games*